History

 - March 2: The Broadview YMCA building on Broadview Ave. was officially opened.

-- October 1: The second West End YMCA building on College St. by Dovercourt Rd. was officially opened by Sir John Gibson the Lt.
-Governor of Ontario.
+- October 1: The second West End YMCA building on College Street by Dovercourt Road was officially opened by Sir John Gibson, the Lieutenant Governor of Ontario.

 - George Goulding, a member of the Toronto Central YMCA branch, won the Gold Medal in the 10 km walk at the Summer Olympics held in Stockholm in July.